ismayilkarimli/what-to-watch/README.md

 ```
 ###### (Ensure that port 8080 is not used)

-### Note:
+### Notes:
-The project is not complete, therefore UI/UX is awful.
+1. The project is not complete, therefore UI/UX is awful.
+2. There are probably bugs somewhere.